richyxi/gcp-cleaner/README.md

 ```

 Notes:
-* You can use the make file in the repository and make everything above by just typing make pull and make run
+* You can use the make file in the repository and do everything above by just typing make pull and make run